forestgrape/coronavirus/5_epidemiological/transmission.md

 Modeling or experimentally determine the deposition rates is not easy and both simulation and experimental methods have caveats as described in the section [Limitations](#limitations-of-experiments).

 #### Types of Experiments

 ##### In vitro
 Build an artificial lung and measure: [sznitman](#sznitman).

 ##### In vivo
+Experiment types:
 * A person inhales aerosols and the deposited fraction is measured.
-Recent experiments are done by [Rissler et al](#rissler).
 * A person inhales some test particles and the number of absorbed particles is measured for different volumes inhaled.
 For small volumes, the air goes not fare into to lung and so for this part the absorption is calculated.
 Then the volume is increased, the adsorbed particles measured again and the next part of the lung is calculated: the previous result is subtracted and the remaining adsorption is the next deeper lung part  [reference to be added].
 * Experimental data on the regional deposition of radio-labelled aerosol particles can be derived from gamma camera images.
 The limited resolution of the planar image allows no separation between the peripheral and the bronchial airways.
 This separation can be done by measuring the particle clearance kinetics during the first few days after inhalation[reference to be added].

 ##### In silico
 Theoretical simulations model the respiratory tract and mostly use the laws of fluid dynamics to calculate the airflow.
 An often used model is the [ICRP Model](#bailey).
 * Traditional methods: Model the respiratory tract as a static pipe system and do the physics [Stuart 84](#stuart),  [ICRP by Bailey](#bailey).
 Usually some differential equations are fitted and these equations are often solved/simulated with a computer-based approach e.g. Monte Carlo methods.